Literature / Sir Apropos of Nothing

 Apropos is the son of a prostitute, born of a gang-rape by a bunch of drunk knights, and his mother is convinced that the universe has Great Things planned for him.
 Apropos is sick of hearing the word "destiny" being bandied about, and he would rather save his own skin than the world.
 It's a comedy.

-There are currently three books in the Sir Apropos of Nothing
+There are currently four books in the Sir Apropos of Nothing

 series by Peter David